bakpakin/Fennel/tutorial.md

       (print (..
 "Could not open file: " msg))))
 ```

-You can write your own function which returns multiple values with `values`:
+You can write your own function which returns multiple values with `values`.

 ```fennel
 (fn use-file [filename]